jbatson5/SCALE-test/docs/XSProc.rst

-    self-scatter, then renormalize matrix to shielded 1-D elastic values; (0) normalize original scatter matrix to shielded 1-D elastic values; (1) compute new P\ :sub:`N` moments of elastic matrix using scalar flux and S‑wave kinematics; or (2)  use flux-moments to compute “consistent PN” correction for diagonal elements of elastic P\ :sub:`N` components.
+    self-scatter, then renormalize matrix to shielded 1-D elastic values; (0) normalize original scatter matrix to shielded 1-D elastic values; (1) compute new P\ :sub:`N` moments of elastic matrix using scalar flux and S‑wave kinematics for both thermal and epithermal energy ranges; or (2)  use flux-moments to compute “consistent PN” correction for diagonal elements of elastic P\ :sub:`N` components.
 Default value is −1.
 For unit cell calculations in reactor lattices, option -2 may improve results.
-NOTE: option 0 is always used in thermal range
+NOTE: option 0 is always used in thermal range except for option 1.

 30. **IXTR3** PMC P\ :sub:`N` ORDER FLAG.
 This option determines the maximum order of Legendre moments to be retained on output MG